gega/backup/README.md

 machine, I have 3TB storage at the moment, and the average backup takes several hours even if almost nothing changes.
 The result is skipping backups and spending even more time on them.
-The last time I used Back In Time, it took five hours to finish, which is almost longer than a night.
+The last time I used Back In Time, it took five hours to finish.
+Similar operation can be done in ~10% of that time with this tool.

 Simple benchmark on a Thinkpad X1 Carbon gen4, i7-6600U, 16GB ram, Samsung 970 EVO Plus 2TB: